plone/cookieplone/README.md

 Cookieplone will walk you through the necessary steps, using sensible defaults and offering customization options where needed.

+### Use options to avoid prompts

+The cookiecutter will ask a lot of questions.
+You can use some of its options to avoid repeatedly entering the same values.

+#### `--no-input`

+You can use the [`--no-input`](https://cookiecutter.readthedocs.io/en/latest/cli_options.html#cmdoption-cookiecutter-no-input) option to make the cookiecutter not prompt for parameters and only use `cookiecutter.json` file content.

+#### `--replay` and `--replay-file`

+You can use the options [`--replay`](https://cookiecutter.readthedocs.io/en/latest/cli_options.html#cmdoption-cookiecutter-replay) and [`--replay-file`](https://cookiecutter.readthedocs.io/en/latest/cli_options.html#cmdoption-cookiecutter-replay-file) to not prompt for parameters and only use information entered previously or from a specified file.
+See [Replay Project Generation](https://cookiecutter.readthedocs.io/en/latest/advanced/replay.html) in the cookiecutter documentation for more information.

 ### Specify a template

 You can also specify other templates.